turingschool/career-development-curriculum-site/student_discussion_groups/mod3_homeroom_discussion_prompts.md

 Today's discussion is focused on cover letters.

 1. Revisit norms on how your group wants to work together (5 mins)
-2. Start by reading through the following cover letters:
+2. Start by reading through the following cover letters (15 mins):

    * [April Dagonese](/files/April%20Cover%20Letter.pdf)
    * [Abdulla Qudrat](/files/Abdulla_Blinker%20Cover%20Letter.pdf)
    * [Tommasina Miller](/files/Example%20Cover%20Letter.pdf)
    * [Vinton Te'o](/files/Vinton%20Cover%20Letter.pdf)

    Discuss:

    * What do you notice about these cover letters?
    * What is effective?
 What value could they bring to the company?
 How do you know?
    * What could be changed to make the letter more effective?

-3. Next, we're going to put some of these ideas into practice.
-Read through some of the [cover letter points from the lesson last week](/module_three/week_3_application_process_session).
+3. Next, we're going to put some of these ideas into practice (30 mins).

+   * Read through some of the [cover letter points from the lesson last week](/module_three/week_3_application_process_session) and [this resource guide](/resources/cover_letter_resources).
-5.
-6. Share a summary about the job you found yesterday and how it connects to your career goals.
-As a group, brainstorm how each person could approach writing a cover letter for that job

-Debrief
-Share out:
-What are your takeaways from the cover letters you looked at?
-What next steps will you take to work on the applications for the job you found?

-This is the activity that would have done.
-Perhaps we can have them review the examples and if they have a cover letter they can share in it in the 2nd half of the hour?

-Today's homeroom is a cover letter feedback workshop with your group.
-Please bring a cover letter that you're working on to the group.

-1. Revisit norms (5 mins)

-2. Take turns sharing your cover letters with each other.
-When possible, share the job posting and provide context about the position and company.
-All group members should provide appreciation and coaching feedback.
-What is effective about this cover letter?
-What could make this cover letter more effective?
-Reminder about best practices for [cover letters from the session](/module_three/week_3_application_process_session) and from [this resource guide](/resources/cover_letter_resources).
-(40 mins)

-3. Assess the feedback you received and make a plan for revision (15 mins):

-  * What feedback did your partner give you?
+   * Find a job you'd be interested in applying to.
+If you're not sure how to find a job for this exercise, check out recent postings in #job-hunt on Slack or use [one of the many resources here](/resources/finding_opportunities).
+   * Read through the posting and start on a cover letter for that position.
+Be ready to share a summary of what you're putting into this cover letter with the rest of the group.

+4. Share the posting you found and discuss how you're approaching the cover letter: what keywords are you pulling out of the job posting to highlight in the cover letter?
+How are you describing yourself as the right candidate for what they're looking for?
+The group will give you feedback by responding to these questions (10 mins):

+   * What is effective about this person's approach with their cover letter?
-  * What next steps will you take to make your cover letter even stronger?
+   * How could they make their cover letter more effective?
-  * If you were to apply to this position (and you should!), how will you customize your resume for it?
-  * What other next steps would you need to take for this application?